XinWangcs/XinWangcs.github.io/_pages/about.md

 ---
 - [2025-01] One first author paper is accepted by WWW2025.
 One paper is accepted by IEEE TMM.
 - [2024-12] One paper is accepted by ICASSP2024.
+- [2024-11] One paper is accepted by IEEE TAC.
 - [2024-07] One corresponding author paper is accepted by MM2024.
 One paper is accepted by UBICOMP2024.
 - [2024-05] One paper is accepted by ECML/PKDD2024.
 - [2023-12] One paper is accepted by ICASSP2024.